-The first hearing will be a short one, to set a bond amount for release while awaiting the next hearing.
-The next hearing will fully cover the merits of the person’s case.
-With the help of a lawyer, your family member may be able to argue against removal.
-For example, it might be possible to show that your family member actually has a right to a green card or (if he or she already has a green card), that the crime committed is not actually enough to make a person deportable.
+The next court hearing will fully cover the merits of the person’s case.
+With the help of a lawyer, your family member might be able to argue against removal.
+For example, it might be possible to show the judge that your family member actually has a right to a green card or, if he or she already has a green card, that the crime committed is not actually enough to make a person deportable.

 The hearings will be scheduled automatically, unless your family member makes the mistake of signing a document agreeing to be voluntarily removed from the United States.
 For more detail on the process, see The Immigration Hold Process After Jail.

 If someone you know has been detained after an immigration hold, the first thing to do is to find out, if possible, which detention center the person has been transferred to.
-If your relative calls you, ask for details.
-Also tell him or her not to sign anything until you have gotten an attorney to advise you.
+ICE's online detainee locator can help with this, but you'll need personal information, and the system isn't entirely reliable.

-Consult an immigration attorney as soon as possible – preferably as soon as your relative is arrested.
+Consult an immigration attorney as soon as possible, preferably as soon as your relative is arrested.
 Agreeing to a guilty plea to avoid jail time can backfire if it leads to deportation.
 In fact, look for an attorney who has a subspecialty in how the immigration laws treat criminal matters.
 The attorney can help you figure out which facility your relative is being held at (though doing this can even be challenging for attorneys) and prepare a defense against any upcoming removal proceedings.